wmhass/BDDComicsList/README.md

 ### US01 - See a list of Marvel Comics
     As a user
-    I want to see a list of Marvel Comics grouped by the first letter of the comic's title So I can get to know the comics they have
+    I want to see a list of Marvel Comics grouped by the first letter of the comic's title when I open the app So I can get to know the comics they have

 #### Acceptance criteria:

 *Scenario: No internet connection:*

+    Given that I opened the app
-    Given that I don't have internet connection
+    And I don't have internet connection
     Then present a message informing that it can not present the list of comics

 *Scenario: Internet connection OK, response fails:*

+    Given that I opened the app
-    Given that I have internet connection
+    And I have internet connection
     And the server response is invalid
     Then present an error message informing that the content couldn't be read

 *Scenario: Internet connection OK, response succeed:*

+    Given that I opened the app
-    Given that I have internet connection
+    And I have internet connection
     And the server response is valid
-    Then present a list of Marvel Comics grouped by the first letter of the comic's title And present the title of each comic
+    Then present a list of Marvel Comics titles grouped by the first letter of the comic's title

 ### US02 - See the list of characters of a given comic
     As a user
     I want to see the list of characters when I tap on a comic title So I can have more information about the comic

 #### Acceptance criteria:

 *Scenario: List of comics is presented:*

     Given that the list of comics is presented
     And I tap on a comic
     Then present a list with the name of the characters of that comic

-### US03 - Fetch data UI indicator
+### US03 - Loading comics UI indicator
     As a user
-	I want to see a UI element indicating that the app is fetching new data So I know the data will be refreshed with new information
+    I want to see a UI element indicating that the app is loading comics So I know the data will be refreshed with new information

 #### Acceptance criteria:

-*Scenario: App is loading new data:*
+*Scenario: App is loading comics:*

-	Given that the app is fetching data from the Marvel server Then present a UI activity indicator
+    Given that the app is loading comics
+    Then present a UI activity indicator

-*Scenario: App finished loading data:*
+*Scenario: App finished loading comics:*

-	Given that the app finished loading data
+    Given that the app finished loading comics
     Then hide the UI activity indicator

+### US04 - Loading comic characters UI indicator
+    As a user
+    I want to see a UI element indicating that the app is loading the comic characters So I know the data will be refreshed with new information

+#### Acceptance criteria:

+*Scenario: App is loading comic characters:*

+    Given that the app is loading the comic characters Then present a UI activity indicator

+*Scenario: App finished loading comic characters:*

+    Given that the app finished loading the comic characters Then hide the UI activity indicator

 # Development steps